squatboy/ec2-spot-interruption-auto-recover/README.md

 ### 4. Verify Deployment

 1.  **Confirm SNS Subscription**: Check your email for a subscription confirmation link from AWS and click it.
 You will not receive alerts otherwise.
-2.  **Check Resources**: In the AWS Console, verify that the Auto Scaling Group, Lambda function, EventBridge rule, and Elastic IP have been created.
+2.  **Check Resources**: In the AWS Console, verify that the Auto Scaling Group, Lambda function and EventBridge rule have been created.
 3.  **Access Your Application**: Find the public IP of the newly launched `spot-app-instance` and access it via your browser to ensure the application is running.

 ### 5. Test Recovery